czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 ## **Executive Summary**

-This document outlines the strategy for establishing mass spectrometry data standards within the CZB ecosystem.
+This document outlines the established mass spectrometry data standards within the CZB ecosystem.
 These standards are designed to:

 1. **Facilitate Collaboration:** Standardized processing, analysis, and annotation pipelines enables more seamless cross-group analyses of data.
 2. **Streamline Data Analysis and Reuse:** Packaged data plus metadata contain all aspects necessary to understand datasets without additional human intervention.